 Shipbreaking workers rally for ration

-Shipbreaking workers today demanded a food rationing system due to the rising essential commodity prices.
+Shipbreaking workers yesterday sought a food rationing system amid price hike of essentials.

 At a press conference held at Chattogram Press Club, organised by the Shipbreaking Workers Trade Union Forum, speakers highlighted the financial strain on families.